Real Madrid's Cristiano Ronaldo accused of $16.4m tax evasion

 In a statement, the prosecutor's office said Ronaldo, a four-time Ballon d'Or winner, had used a "business structure" -- created in 2010 -- to hide the revenue generated by his image rights from the Spanish treasury, describing the breach as "voluntary" and "conscious."

-The 32-year-old -- the world's fifth highest paid celebrity according to Forbes -- has been charged with four crimes against the public treasury.
+The 32-year-old -- the world's highest-paid sports star according to Forbes -- has been charged with four crimes against the public treasury.

+The statement said the Portugese became a Spanish tax resident in January 2010 and, in November 2011, opted to follow the Spanish tax regime that applies to foreigners working in the country.

 CNN Sport has contacted Gestifute, the agency representing the Portugal captain, for comment and also Real Madrid.